VallinP/easyFlow/README.md

 ## How To easyflow

-### Installation

-### Creation of an Virtual machine
+### Creation of a Virtual Machine (VM)

 The complete easyFlow pipeline was tested only on Linux Ubuntu operating system (16.04 LTS 64bit).

-To create a virtual machine running on Ubuntu, please follow these steps :
+To create a VM running on Ubuntu, please follow these steps :

-1/ Download and install a virtual machine creator (ie VMware >16, or Virtualbox)
+1/ Download and install a VM creator (ie VMware >16, or Virtualbox)

 2/ Download Ubuntu 16.04 LTS 64bit at the offical website (https://releases.ubuntu.com/16.04/).

 3/ Create a new virtual machine with at least 16Gb of allocated RAM, 4 cores CPU, 150Go of allocated hard drive disk space.

-4/ Start the VM (virtual machine)
+4/ Start the VM

 5/ Create an admin account